-At Munich Re, Dr. Andreas Bayerstadler and his team are researching quantum technology applications for modern route planning.
-This way, they are helping to make Germany a pioneer in quantum technology – and to protect companies more intelligently against economic losses in the future.
+At Munich Re, Andreas Nawroth and his team are looking for ways to apply quantum technology to carry out modern risk identification, calculation and hedging.
+This is how they are working to make Germany a pioneer in quantum technology – and provide companies with even smarter ways to guard against losses in the future.

 The quantum promise

-Bayerstadler sees the exchange within the Quantum Technology and Application Consortium (QUTAC) and the possible cooperation with other German firms participating in it as a great advantage for everyone: “Instead of working independently of each other, we network and thus reach our goal faster.”
+Nawroth sees great benefits all round when it comes to working with the Quantum Technology and Application Consortium (QUTAC) and the potential for cooperation with its other German members: “instead of each working in isolation, we network and reach our goal faster.”

 Picture © Munich Re